rohitchormale/cheats-et-scripts/ruby/ruby-cheat-sheet.md

-## Symboles
+## Symbols
-    Symboles are anologus to lables in real world.
+    Symbols are anologus to lables in real world.
 Useful for naming.
 They are equivalent to enum data types.
-Symboles are unique & immutable datatypes.
+Symbols are unique & immutable datatypes.
 They are more like strings but strings are mutable.

     # Notation
     :foo = "foo"